A Rare Complication After Septoplasty: Visual Loss Due to Right Retinal Artery Spasm | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-While the study involves retinal artery occlusion, this specific condition is not listed as a Health Canada-recognized indication for hyperbaric oxygen therapy.
+While the study involves retinal artery occlusion, this specific condition is not listed as a Health Canada-recognised indication for hyperbaric oxygen therapy.
 No direct Canadian connection identified.

 Study Limitations